|

 and her memory is starting to open up,

-she tells things like she is a
+tells things like she is a

 sharp shooting daughter of a father